yzx-oikawa/yzx-oikawa.github.io/_pages/cv.md

 Research Experience
 ======
 * **Darmstadt University of Technology**, Darmstadt, Germany
-Supervisor: Prof. Jan Peters & Dr. Riad Akrour, _September 2018 -- present_
+Supervisor: Prof. Jan Peters & Dr. Riad Akrour, _October 2018 -- present_
   **Project 1:** Write a book chapter of the reinforcement learning (May be published on Springer)
     * Conduct deep and comprehensive survey on the model predictive control in the reinforcement learning field